Almost everything you need to know about SPACs – TechCrunch

-Feeling as if you should better understand special purpose acquisition vehicles – or SPACs — than you do?
+Feeling like you should better understand special purpose acquisition vehicles – or SPACs — than you do?
 You aren’t alone.

-Like most casual observers, you’re probably already aware that Paul Ryan now has a SPAC, as does baseball executive Billy Beane and Silicon Valley stalwart Kevin Hartz.
-You probably know, too, that brash entrepreneur Chamath Palihapitiya seemed to kick off the craze around SPACs — blank-check companies that are formed for the purpose of merging or acquiring other companies — in 2017 when he raised $600 million for a SPAC.
+It isn’t like you’re totally clueless, right?
+You’re probably aware that Paul Ryan now has a SPAC, as does baseball executive Billy Beane and Silicon Valley stalwart Kevin Hartz.

+You likely know, too, that brash entrepreneur Chamath Palihapitiya seemed to kick off the craze around SPACs — blank-check companies that are formed for the purpose of merging or acquiring other companies — in 2017 when he raised $600 million for a SPAC.
 Called Social Capital Hedosophia Holdings, it was ultimately used to take a 49% stake in the British spaceflight company Virgin Galactic.

-But how do SPACs come together in the first place, how they work exactly, and should you be thinking of launching one?
+But how do SPACs come together in the first place, how do they work exactly, and should you be thinking of launching one?
 We talked this week with a number of people who are right now focused on almost nothing but SPACs to get our questions — and maybe yours, too — answered.

 Kevin Hartz — who we spoke with after his $200 million blank-check company made its stock market debut on Tuesday — said their popularity ties in part to “Sarbanes Oxley and the difficulty in taking a company public the traditional route.”